Jump to Section

 What is my library account username and password?

-• TP Student: Use your student email address and password
+• TP Full-time Student: Use your student email address (e.g. 22345678X@student.tp.edu.sg) and password

-• TP Staff: Use your Workday email address and password (e.g. use johntan@tp.edu.sg instead of John_TAN@tp.edu.sg)
+• TP Staff: Use your login ID (e.g. johntan@tp.edu.sg) and password

 • SIT Staff & Student: Use your SIT email address and password